-This guided tour of the Colosseum, with special access to the Gladiator’s Gate and the arena floor, begins with an introduction to the building’s exterior and the surrounding ancient city.
-As you stand in the center of the Roman Empire, your guide describes the construction and importance of the Arch of Constantine, one of the many triumphal arches in Rome.
-You learn about the ruins of the magnificent imperial palaces that can been seen on the Palatine Hill, as well as the Roman Forum that was the political, financial, and religious center of the ancient empire.
+History – This guided tour of the Colosseum, with special access to the Gladiator’s Gate and the Arena floor, begins with an introduction to the building’s exterior and the surrounding ancient city.
+As you stand in the centre of the Roman Empire, your guide will describe the construction and importance of the Arch of Constantine, one of the many triumphal arches in Rome.
+You will learn about the ruins of the magnificent imperial palaces that can been seen on the Palatine Hill, as well as the Roman Forum that was the political, financial, and religious centre of the ancient empire.
 All elegantly combine to set the scene for the construction of the Colosseum.

-The completion of the Colosseum was celebrated with 100 days of games for the entertainment of the people, whose entrance was organized by numbered gates.
-As you make your way around this colossal building, your guide points out the Roman numerals above each archway and describes the Roman’s inventive ticketing system, still used by modern-day stadiums.
-Before using our special entrance at the Gladiator’s Gate, learn why much of the original travertine is missing and where in Rome it can now be found.
+Gladiator’s Gate – The completion of the Colosseum was celebrated with 100 days of games for the entertainment of the people, whose entrance was organized by numbered gates.
+As you make your way around this colossal building, your guide will point out the Roman numerals above each archway and describe the Roman’s inventive ticketing system, still used by modern-day stadiums.
+Before using our special entrance at the Gladiator’s Gate, you will learn why much of the original travertine is missing and where in Rome it can now be found.
 This ‘ancient recycling’ also explains the presence of the many holes that can be seen in the Colosseum’s walls.

-You then follow in the footsteps of the gladiators as you enter the Colosseum through the Gladiator’s Gate, which is also known as the Gate of Death, through which the corpses of defeated gladiators, executed criminals, and unfortunate wild animals would be dragged.
+You will then follow in the footsteps of the gladiators as you enter the Colosseum through the Gladiator’s Gate, which is also known as the Gate of Death, through which the corpses of defeated gladiators, executed criminals, and unfortunate wild animals would be dragged.
+You will then walk directly onto the partially reconstructed Colosseum arena floor.
 As your guide describes the bloody scenes that took place on this stage, you can see what remains of the senator’s seat and the emperor’s imperial box, from where he would signal the fate of the awaiting gladiators.
 Before leaving the arena, take a peek over the wooden railing to the exposed underground chambers.
 During any given battle, there would be a frenzy of activity taking place below the arena floor.
 To the surprise of the crowd, and to the horror of the gladiators, trap doors would open and wild animals would be released onto the stage.

-As the tour of the Colosseum continues, you stroll through the spacious corridors with your guide and explore what remains of this impressive structure – you may even catch a glimpse of faded ancient graffiti!
-Your guide describes what happened to the building after the fall of the Roman Empire and how, if not for the Church, it may not be standing at all.
-Once the tour has finished, you are left with a new appreciation of the Colosseum and a deeper understanding of what it meant to both the Roman Empire and the Roman citizens.
+As the tour of the Colosseum continues, you will stroll through the spacious corridors with your guide and explore what remains of this impressive structure – you may even catch a glimpse of faded ancient graffiti!
+Your guide will describe what happened to the building after the fall of the Roman Empire and how, if not for the Church, it may not be standing at all.
+Once the tour has finished, you will be left with a new appreciation of the Colosseum and a deeper understanding of what it meant to both the Roman Empire and the Roman citizens.

 - Tickets and reservation fees

-- Latest check-in is no later than 15 minutes before the starting time
+- The latest check-in is no later than 15 minutes before the tour start time

-- No refunds provided for no-shows or late arrivals
+- The tour runs rain or shine!
+Refunds will not be provided for no-shows or late arrivals

-- There may be delays due to new security measures.
+- There may be additional security checks and some delays due to new security measures in operation

-- Bottle of water (especially in hot weather)
+- Bring a bottle of water (especially in hot weather)